Premier League odds

 Summary

-West Ham United sits 18th with 14 points from 21 matches.
-With 0.67 PPG, they face a relegation battle and need immediate improvement.
-Scoring 1.05 goals per game while conceding 2.05, their -21 goal difference reveals significant defensive vulnerabilities.
-Their recent form of L-L-D-L-L (poor form) raises concerns about their current trajectory.
+Tottenham Hotspur sits 18th with 34 points from 34 matches.
+With 1.00 PPG, they face a relegation battle and need immediate improvement.
+Scoring 1.26 goals per game while conceding 1.56, their -10 goal difference reveals significant defensive vulnerabilities.
+Their recent form of D-L-L-D-W (mixed form) shows they are competitive but inconsistent.

 Burnley